offbynull/coroutines/README.md

 >
 > ... snip ...
 >
-> Out of curiosity, would it not be possible to annotate stack-saveable methods using something like @Continuable?"
+> Out of curiosity, would it not be possible to annotate stack-saveable methods using something like @Continuable?

 There are a couple of issues with using annotations ...